notofonts/noto-docs/src/descriptions/NotoSansHanunoo.md

-Noto Sans Hanunoo is a unmodulated (“sans serif”) design for texts in the Hanunoo script.
+Noto Sans Hanunoo is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Hanunoo_ script.
 It contains 48 glyphs, 3 OpenType features, and supports 31 characters.